deeper-cloud/support-site/src/content/questions/clock-in-and-out.md

-# How to Clock In and Out of Shift
+# How to clock in and out of shift

+How to clock in and out of your shift, including selecting the restaurant, logging in with your name, and entering the assigned four-digit code for both clocking in and clocking out.

 ## Clock In: